 Even the Dominican Republic is a developing country with a decent price level, Punta Cana is not a budget destination.
 This is due to heavy tourism which levels up the local prices.
 But also hotels in Punta Cana are more expensive than in other parts of the country – partly because of the high demand, partly because of the high quality mentioned before.

 It is very hard to put a general price tag on a Punta Cana vacation as it all depends on your needs and how you are traveling.
-But to give you a few examples, Punta Canas all-inclusive resorts are starting at around 70 USD per person per night in low season, while you can grab a deal in Puerto Plata starting from 55-60 USD.
+But to give you a few examples, Punta Canas all-inclusive resorts are starting at around 75-80 USD per person per night in low season, while you can grab a deal in Puerto Plata starting from 60-70 USD.
 Transport prices in Punta Cana are nearly doubled (public transport and taxi) compared to the rest of the country due to the focus of solvent tourists.
-And while I can get my Cuba Libre on several beach bars in the country for 100 to 150 Pesos (approx. 1.70 USD – 2.60 USD), a common price for the same drink in Punta Cana is between 5 and 6 USD.
+And while I can get my Cuba Libre on several beach bars in the country for 100 to 150 Dominican Pesos (approx. 2-3 USD), a common price for the same drink in Punta Cana is between 5 and 6 USD.
 These examples can be continued with restaurants, services, activities, etc., but I think you get the point.

 Prices for a holiday in Puerto Plata

-If comparing to Punta Cana, vacations in Puerto Plata usually come with a lower price tag.
+Compared to Punta Cana, Puerto Plata vacations usually come with a lower price tag.
 As mentioned above, hotel deals might be significantly cheaper in Puerto Plata and due to the lower impact of tourism to this area, general prices are lower as well, even not as low as in other parts of the country.
-The interesting thing about Puerto Plata is that you get prices like a local once you leave the resort and head toward the city center of Puerto Plata, a bustling town with all the chaos, charm and beauty the Dominican Republic has to offer.
+The interesting thing about Puerto Plata is that you get prices like a local once you leave the resort and head toward the city center of Puerto Plata, a nice bustling town with all the chaos, charm and beauty the Dominican Republic has to offer.

-Prices and Travel Budget: Punta Cana or Puerto Plata?
+Prices and Travel Budget: Puerto Plata or Punta Cana?

 A vacation in Puerto Plata is more probable to end up cheaper than in Punta Cana.
-The only problem might be higher flight prices due to the limited connections described in the first point, but once you score a good deal, Puerto Plata will please your travel budget more than Punta Cana do.
+The only problem might be higher flight prices due to the limited connections described in the first point (but you can fly to Punta Cana and head to Puerto Plata from there), but once you score a good deal, Puerto Plata will please your travel budget more than Punta Cana do.

 Preliminary score: Punta Cana vs. Puerto Plata 2.5-1.5